marimari1987/FuzzyLaneKeepingAssistent/README.md

 With the so found rules, the Outputmembership degrees are calculated and then defuzzified - translated into a crisp output value.
 For the process of defuzzification different Methods can be chosen.

+# Sugeno Method
+Contrary to the Mamdani Method the Method introduced by Takagi, Sugeno and Kang (also TSK Method) doesn't need a defuzzyfication with outputmembership functions.
+Instead rules in the TSK Method are given as "if x_1 then f(x)", "if x_2 then f(x_y).
+Functions f(x_i) have a maximum degree of one.
+Which means they are either constant or linear.
+By this method it is possible to approximate complex mathemetical models.

 # Experiment
 For the experimental setup an ESP32 microcontroller was attached to an RC Car.
 Controllinterfaces between the RC Car and the ESP32 contain of the speed, steering angle and four TCRT 5000L infrared sensors attached to the RC Car.  \todo{Bild vom Auto einfügen + referenz}
 In both experiments the speed is constant with an pwm Input of 1560 which is the slowest possible forward speed for this RC Model with a corresponding speed of approximately \todo{versuchen zu messen} cm/s.